 Kaiser Permanente, Southern California Region is proud to offer a residency program designed to provide physical therapists with advanced knowledge and skill in a concentrated clinical environment.

 The curriculum of this residency program is designed to provide physical therapists with advanced training in examination, clinical decision-making and treatment skills.
 The small group classroom and lab training sessions and one-on-one clinical supervision allow the clinical faculty to focus their instruction on the individual needs of each resident.
 This program is recognized by the American Physical Therapy Association as a Credentialed Post professional Clinical Residency Program.

-This residency begins the last Monday in February or March 1st (whichever comes first) each year and runs for 52 consecutive weeks.
-The clinical training in this residency program is fulfilled in two ten-hour days per week and the classroom and lab training occurs during 34 weekend days throughout residency year.
-Twenty five residents are accepted to participate in the program each year.
+This residency begins the last Monday in February or March 1st each year and runs for 52 consecutive weeks.
+The clinical training in this residency program is fulfilled in three ten-hour days (starting in 2020) per week and the classroom and lab training occurs during 34 weekend days throughout residency year.
+Up to thirty residents are accepted to participate in the program each year.
 The residents are employed and provide patient care at eleven Kaiser Permanente Physical Therapy Clinics – located in Baldwin Park, Downey, Los Angeles, Ontario, Orange, Panorama City, Riverside, San Diego, South Bay, West Los Angeles, and Woodland Hills.
-The residents are paid for the hours that they provide patient care at the PT Resident rate (in 2017, the rate is $32.286/hour with Benefits, $38.743/hour non-benefited).
+The residents are paid for the hours that they provide patient care at the PT Resident rate (in 2018, the rate is $32.286/hour with Benefits, $38.743/hour non-benefited).
 The residents also receive the Kaiser Permanente employee benefits package which includes health, hospital, and disability insurance.
-The registration fee for the program is $750.00.
+The registration fee for the program is $2000.00.